Mysticmarks/ai-ticket/README.md

 *   **`ai-ticket` Python Package (`src/ai_ticket/`)**:
     *   `events/inference.py`: Contains the main `on_event` function.
 This function is the primary entry point for interacting with the system.
 It handles input validation, prompt extraction, calls the KoboldCPP client, and formats the final response (either completion or error).
     *   `backends/kobold_client.py`: Provides the `get_kobold_completion` function responsible for all communication with the KoboldCPP API.
 It implements retry logic, endpoint fallback, and detailed error categorization.
     *   `server.py`: The Flask application server, providing the HTTP interface (e.g., `/event`).
-It also includes a `/health` endpoint used for container health checking.
+It now layers request validation, authentication middleware, centralized error handling, Prometheus metrics, and operational probes (`/healthz`, `/readyz`, `/livez`).
     *   `find_name.py`: A utility function to extract a name (e.g., an AI agent's name) from a structured text block.
 (Currently less central but available).
 *   **Docker Service (`docker-compose.yml` and `Dockerfile`)**:
     *   `ai_ticket`: The main application service, built from the local `Dockerfile`.
 It's configured for resilience (e.g., `restart: unless-stopped`) and uses Gunicorn as the WSGI server.